Academic Credit for Internships

 Find opportunities through Nittany Lion Careers or through your own networking and job search efforts.
 The internship should be at least eight weeks long and a minimum commitment of 10 hours per week.
 Registration must be requested no later than the regular drop/add period during the fall and spring semesters; summer semester registration is more flexible, but you should request registration for your internship at least one to two weeks prior to your start date.

-Students are not permitted to enroll themselves in LA 495; all course registrations are processed through the Career Enrichment Network .
+Students are not permitted to enroll themselves in departmental and/or non-departmental 395 or 495.
+Course registration for non-departmental LA 495 is processed through the Career Enrichment Network.
 To have your internship approved for academic credit, you must:

 • complete and submit the Student Course Request Form